My Name is Deanna. And my mother is a retired cake decorator.

 - Stir food colors into each cup of water until well mixed.
 Remove any clumps that might be left over.
 This might happen if the food coloring has been around too long.
 It will still work but if you leave the clumps in, you’ll get little blotches of color.

 - Using a spoon, gently place one egg into each color.
 Soak and occasionally give a little stir to get the best coloring.
-Soak as long as you like.
+Soak as long as you like – the longer, the brighter.

 - Remove eggs when you’re happy with the brightness of your eggs and allow to dry on a few layers of paper towels.

 - Use your hands to coat with butter for the amazing shine.
 Why?
-Just think of it as car wax.
+Because that’s what grandma always did.
+Also, just think of it as car wax.

 I always got the purpleiest of the purple eggs in my basket.